Away With The Steiners

 Going in to shops and restaurants in the big cities you will find people that speak some English.
 However out in rural Saudi Arabia an English translation is much more limited.

 It is hugely appreciated if you can greet and thank people you meet in Arabic.
-And even if you can’t speak much more than that; do not worry!
-The people of Saudi Arabia are extremely hospitable and welcoming and will make sure you are comfortable even without a common language to do so.
+Though even if you can’t speak much more than that; do not worry!

 Can you see the village?
 This is Saudi Arabia.

-Here is our itinerary from a month of travel in Saudi Arabia.
-We started in the North and headed towards the capital by train; flew out west and then drove by rental car to the beautiful south of the country…
+We started in the North and headed towards the capital by train.
+Then we flew out west and drove by rental car to the beautiful south of the country:

 Plus we visited TaifHalabaAl Bahah and Al Qunfuddah as towns we stayed at least one night in during our trip around by rental car in East and southern Saudi Arabia!

-Alright.
-The country is HUGE.
 It is in fact the 13th largest country in the world by land size area so there is much to see.
-And each of the different regions of the country is very different from the last.
+Plus there is the added fact that each of the different regions of the country is very different from the last.
+Which is great news for travellers!

 The northern coastal city of Dammam is somewhere that has boomed since the discovery of oil and thus petrol in the Kingdom of Saudi Arabia.
 From the history we observed on display at the incredible Heritage Village in Dammam (see below) it was a fairly average-sized city before the boom of industry and the rush of people moving to the area.